thv94/FractionFinder/README.md

 # FractionFinder
-Program to find fraction for given decimal.
-Written in C.
+CLI program in C to find fraction for given decimal.

 # Usage
 ```
-fractionfinder <num>
+fractionfinder <dec_to_find>
 ```

-Where \<num\> is a decimal value.
+Where \<dec_to_find\> is a decimal value.
 The program will return the lowest equivalent fractional value pair.